 - (a) Groups 2 and 4 had the fewest colds, while groups 3 and 4 had the shortest colds.
-Does this provide evidence that vitamin C is effective at preventing and/or curing colds? - (b) Could the results in part (a) be affected by confounding? - (c) Investigators later discovered that the blinding of subjects failed in this study (vitamin C has a characteristic sour taste that the placebo lacked; this was noticed by subjects who broke the capsules).
-Based on this new information, could the results in part (a) be affected by perception bias? - (d) Among those subjects who remained blinded, vitamin C had no effect.
-Could this comparison, in which we have restricted the analysis to include only those patients who remained blinded, be affected by confounding? - (e) Based on all of the information you have been provided with in this question, do you think this experiment provides evidence that vitamin C is effective at preventing and/or curing colds?
+Does this provide evidence that vitamin C is effective at preventing and/or curing colds? - (b) Could the results described in part (a) be affected by confounding? - (c) Investigators later discovered that the blinding of subjects failed in this study (vitamin C has a characteristic sour taste that the placebo lacked; this was noticed by subjects who broke the capsules).
+Based on this new information, could the results described in part (a) be affected by perception bias? - (d) If we restrict analysis only to those patients who remained blinded, all four groups had similar incidence and duration of colds.
+Are there any potential problems with this analysis, in which we exclude certain subjects from the analysis after they have been randomized to a group? - (e) Based on all of the information you have been provided with in this question, do you think this experiment provides evidence that vitamin C is effective at preventing and/or curing colds?
 Or do you think that the study is inconclusive? - 5.
 A 1979 randomized trial was performed comparing a surgical treatment for angina pectoris (chest pains due to obstruction of the coronary arteries) to a placebo (non-surgical medical management).
 In the study, 6 of the patients randomized to receive surgery died before they could be operated on.
 There was a subsequent debate over how best to analyze the data.
 Some favored approach A, in which all patients were analyzed as they were randomized.
 Others favored approach B, in which those 6 patients were excluded on the grounds that they never actually received the surgical treatment that they were randomized to.
 Which approach do you think is better?
 Why? - 6.
 True or False: In a hypothesis test, the null hypothesis can be summarized as "nothing is going on besides chance variation." - 7.
-The null hypothesis is a hypothesis about (i) the sample (ii) the population
+The null hypothesis is a hypothesis about (i) the sample (ii) the population - 8.
+Suppose that a scientist carries out 100 hypothesis tests.
+Unbeknownst to her, in all 100 cases, the null hypothesis is true.
+If she uses a cutoff of p < 0.15 to reject the null, about how many mistakes would you expect that she makes?